shongi-org/shongi/README.md

 To do -

-Fix Signup Form

 profile picture updating feature

-Fix Date of birth issue at Signup - change form type.
+Fix Date of birth issue at Signup - change form type. - Shahriar

-Clear Cart when Order is placed

 Case Insensitive search

-Hook backend with Service provider app
+Hook backend with Service provider app - Shahriar

-Hook remaining home page services with category
+Error Handling

 Click to expand Investigation documents

 Conditional rendering on order cancelling - Only pending order can be cancelled

+Stress test app with a load testing app

+Notification Page and Feature

+Hook See more button in homepage

+Slider should be half

+Top bar in service page

 UI improvements

 - place icons instead of labels in past orders and other lists
 - home page desktop spacings

-- Signup form needs to be coherent
+----- Nice to have & Further requirements -----

+Upload more documents from appointment status page

 See on going orders on homepage

 Add Phone number changing option at cart for OTP exception

-Card dimentions

 change type interface of cart items

-Doctors at home -> Health at Home
-Online Consultation -> Doctor Consultation

 Make Payment Icon